Breeze sees 500+ unserved routes; we explore 66 possibilities from 4 underserved midsized US cities

 It has reportedly identified 500+ possible new routes, showing the relative thinness before stimulation from both non-stop service and lower fares.

-Due to enter scheduled serve in May 2021, Breeze will initially operate Embraer 190s, which are not, of course, especially low-cost but which probably nicely suit the airline’s hybrid position while not having too many seats to fill from unnecessarily high discounts.
+Due to enter scheduled service in March 2021, Breeze will initially operate Embraer 190s, which are not, of course, especially low-cost but which probably nicely suit the airline’s hybrid position while not having too many seats to fill from unnecessarily high discounts.
 Its A220-300s will be operated later.

 Similar idea to SkyBus – but with clear differences